 The coupling capacity is general 1-10 mg protein per ml beads.

-The quantity of beads needed can easily be scaled up or down to match antibody concentration and sample volumes.
+The number of beads needed can easily be scaled up or down to match antibody concentration and sample volumes.
 The beads are suitable for separations from ul to 500 ml scale using appropriate magnetic separators.

 ||Pre-activated and ready to use of 30mg dry beads.